 To answer this question, Zikoko Citizen contacted a Nigerian lawyer, who said that “while everyone has a basic right to free speech under Section 39(1) of Nigeria’s 1999 Constitution (as amended), it’s important to note that cyberbullying is a recognised crime in Nigeria.”

-The lawyer explains that the Nigerian Cyber Crimes Act, updated in 2024, makes it pretty clear that cyberbullying is a serious offence.
+The lawyer explains that the Nigerian Cyber Crimes Act updated in 2024, makes it pretty clear that cyber bullying is a serious offence.

-According to the Act, if a person is caught sending offensive or threatening messages (or anything meant to annoy, harm, or intimidate someone) online, they could face a fine of up to ₦7 million or a 3-year prison sentence.
+According to the Act, if a person is caught sending offensive or threatening messages (or anything meant to annoy, harm, or intimidate someone) online, they could be looking at a fine of up to ₦7 million or a 3-year prison sentence.
 For those who take it a step further by making people fear for their lives or safety, the penalties jump to a possible ₦25 million fine or 10 years in prison.

 The act also gives the court the power to issue restraining orders to protect victims from further harassment.